-It’s hard feeling sad, low, down or lonely.
-These feelings are uncomfortable, even painful.
-They are also natural feelings to have from time to time or when difficult things happen in our lives, and it doesn’t mean there’s anything wrong with you if you get them.
-You’re just being human.
+Feeling sad, low, down or lonely can be difficult feelings to bear.
+These feelings are uncomfortable, even painful at times.
+However they are important feelings to have from time to time and inform us when difficult things are happening in our lives.
+These feelings in themselves don’t mean there’s anything wrong with you.

 So how do you know when you have depression?

 Depression is a condition which can develop over time.
 It can happen when the sad, difficult feelings just won’t go away, and start to have an impact on everyday life.
-Symptoms might include:
+Depression can affect us in lots of different ways and might have an impact on how you feel, think or behave.

-- Feeling that there’s no point to anything, that life isn’t worthwhile
+- that there’s no point to anything, that life isn’t worthwhile

 There is help

-If you think you might be suffering from depression, you don’t have to go through this on your own.
-Talking to someone you can trust and who knows how to help can make a big difference to how you feel.
+If you notice that you have been feeling low for weeks at a time and it doesn’t seem to go away or even gets worse, you don’t have to through this by yourself.
+Talking to someone you can trust might make a big difference to how you feel.

 Centre 33 offers someone to talk to in confidence about how you feel.
 You will be listened to, taken seriously, and not judged.